Statistical-mechanical analysis of adaptive filter with clipping saturation-type nonlinearity: Results and Discussion

 \section{Results and Discussion}

-\subsection{Learning Curves}
+\subsection{Learning curves}

-We first investigate the validity of the theory by comparing with simulation results with regard to the dynamical behaviors of the MSE and normalized MSD, that is, the learning curves.
-Figures \ref{fig:MSEVXI0} and \ref{fig:MSDVXI0} show the learning curves obtained using the theory derived in the previous section, along with the corresponding simulation results.
-In these figures, ``mu'' denotes the step size $\mu$.
+We first investigate the validity of the theory by comparing theoretical results with simulation results with regard to the dynamical behaviors of the MSE and normalized MSD, that is, the learning curves.
+Figures \ref{fig:MSEVXI0,1} and \ref{fig:MSDVXI0,1} show the learning curves obtained using the theory derived in the previous section, along with the corresponding simulation results.
 In these figures, the curves represent theoretical results and the polygonal lines represent simulation results.
-In both the theoretical calculation and simulation, $\rho^2=\sigma_g^2=1$.
-In the theoretical calculation, the results are obtained by substituting $Q$ and $r$, which are respectively obtained by solving (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}), into (\ref{eqn:MSE2}).
+In the theoretical calculation and simulations throughout this section, $\rho^2=\sigma_g^2=1$.
+In the theoretical calculation, the results are obtained by substituting $r$ and $Q$, which are respectively obtained by solving (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}), into (\ref{eqn:MSE2}) and (\ref{eqn:MSD}).
 Here, (\ref{eqn:drdt2}) and (\ref{eqn:dQdt2}) are numerically solved by the Runge--Kutta method.
-In the computer simulations, the number of taps of the unknown system G and the adaptive filter W is $N=200$.
-For all the computer simulations, ensemble means for 500 trials are plotted.
-Each coefficient $g_i$ of the unknown system is independently generated from the Gaussian distribution with a mean of zero and a variance of $\sigma_g^2=1$.

-All initial values of the coefficients $w_i(0)$ are set to zero in the simulation, and the initial condition $Q(0)=r(0)=0$ is used in the theoretical calculation.

-Figures \ref{fig:MSEVXI0} and \ref{fig:MSDVXI0} show that the theory derived in this paper predicts the simulation results well in terms of average values.
-From Figs. \ref{fig:MSES1VXI0} and \ref{fig:MSES3VXI0}, it seems that the MSE almost converges at $t=50$ regardless of the step size $\mu$ for both $S=1$ and 3.
-However, Fig. \ref{fig:MSDS1VXI0} shows that the normalized MSD continues to increase for $S=1$.
+In the computer simulations, the number of taps of the adaptive filter W is $N=400$ and ensemble means for 1000 trials are plotted.
+The impulse response $\bm{g}_0$ of the unknown system G in all computer simulations in this paper is obtained experimentally by measurement\cite{Miyoshi2015ICASSP} and is shown in Fig. \ref{fig:realunknown}.
+Its dimension $M$ is 256.
+Note that $\bm{g}_0$ has been normalized to satisfy (\ref{eqn:sigmag2}).
+All initial values $w_i(0),\ i=1,\ldots,N$ of the coefficients are set to zero in the simulation, and the initial condition $r(0)=Q(0)=0$ is used in the theoretical calculation.
+Figures \ref{fig:MSEVXI0,1} and \ref{fig:MSDVXI0,1} show that the theory derived in this paper predicts the simulation results well in terms of average values.